ash0080/gun.doc.cn/Getting-Started-(v0.3.x).md

 })
 ```

 Now you should see something different this time.
-Instead of the usual object with `hello: 'world'`, it'll point to a weird-looking object like this one:
+Instead of the usual object with `hello: 'world'`, it'll point to a weird-looking object like this:

 ```json
 { "#": "98VORPhZQhhUeNJaDdneuiGE" }